 Install system-wide third-party macros into the first directory specified with '-I dir' instead of copying them in the output file.
+Note that this will happen also if dir is an absolute path.

 When this option is used, and only when this option is used, aclocal will also honor '#serial number' lines that appear in macros: an M4 file is ignored if there exists another M4 file with the same basename and a greater serial number in the search path (see Section 6.3.5 [Serials], page 42).